cmalave13/cmalave13/README.md

 <h1 align="center">Hey, I'm Charlie!</h1>
 <h3 align="center">A passionate full-stack software engineer from NYC.</h3>

 <p>Thanks for stopping by!
-My name is Charlie, soon to be father, musician, audio engineer and software engineer.
+My name is Charlie.
 I'm passionate about connecting with like minded individuals to build comunities centered around creating awesome projects!
-My interests include exploring my creativity through music, video and programming.
+My interests include exploring my creativity through audio, video and programming.
 I'm also a podcast host for <a href="https://anchor.fm/javaunscripted">JavaUnscripted</a>, which explores the wild journey of software development.
 Working on various projects over the years has allowed me to become a jack of all trades while working in multiple industries.
 Let's connect and create something awesome!</p>

 <!-- <a align="center" href="https://github.com/cmalave13/github-readme-stats">
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=cmalave13&show_icons=true&theme=radical&count_private&include_all_commits" />